-- Functions of the NSW renewable energy sector board and the objectives of the Sector Board Plan. - Calculation of energy security targets. - Electricity Infrastructure Fund. - Electricity Infrastructure Investment Safeguard.
+- Functions of the Sector Board and the objectives of the Sector Board Plan. - Calculation of energy security targets. - Electricity Infrastructure Fund. - Electricity Infrastructure Investment Safeguard.

 A Tender Round is to be administered in accordance with any requirements prescribed by the EII Regulation.
 The regulations impose additional requirements on the Consumer Trustee in conducting the Tender Round, including the: